 \shortsection{Model invariance indeed improves after learning}

-We conduct another experiment on ShapeNet with 3D-view transformation to verify that the improved generalization is indeed brought by model invariance.
-Instead of using data augmentation, we train models with an invariance regularization loss similar to \cite{zhang2019theoretically}: $\cL_{reg} = \cL_{cls} + \cL_{inv} = \cL(f(\bx)) + \lambda \text{KL}(f(\bx), f(g(\bx)))$.
-Specifically, in addition to minimize the classification loss on the original image, we penalize the model by minimizing the KL divergence between model outputs of the original image and the transformed one.
-By adjusting $\lambda$, we can control the invariance extent.
-At test time, we use an empirical approximation of $\cL_{inv} (\bx) =\EE_{g_1,g_2\in\cG} [\text{KL}(f(g_1(\bx)), f(g_2(\bx)))]$ to evaluate model invariance under transformation $\cG$.
-In Table \ref{tab:lambda}, as we increase the invariance penalty by increasing $\lambda$, invariant models show smaller generalization gap.
-Moreover, the decreased invariance loss and increased consistency accuracy verify that the model invariance indeed improves after learning, and thus suggests that the generalization benefit is brought by model invariance.
+To verify that the improved generalization is indeed brought by model invariance, we further enforce the invariance using the invariance regularization loss similar to \cite{Xie2020,zhang2019theoretically}: $\cL = \cL_{cls}(f(\bx)) + \lambda \text{KL}(f(\bx), f(g(\bx)))$..
+Specifically, in addition to minimizing the classification loss on original images, we penalize the model by minimizing the KL divergence between model outputs on original images and on transformed ones.
+At test time, we use $\cL_{inv} (\bx) =\EE_{g_1,g_2\in\cG} [\text{KL}(f(g_1(\bx)), f(g_2(\bx)))]$ to evaluate model invariance under transformation $\cG$.
+Table~\ref{tab:lambda} shows that, as we increase the invariance penalty by increasing $\lambda$, invariant models enjoy a smaller generalization gap.
+Moreover, the decreased invariance loss and increased consistency accuracy show that model invariance indeed improves after training, demonstrating the generalization benefit brought by model invariance.